ISMRM Workshop on

 Guidelines for Presenters

-Speakers must bring their presentation directly to the meeting room on any of the following mediums:
+Speakers must bring their presentation directly to the meeting room on one of the following media:

 - USB Storage Device (recommended)

 - A laptop (additional time will be required for data transfer)

 Presentation Computers and Software Provided:

 - Internet access is NOT available on presentation computers.